Pranaya Vilasam: Reception

 Anjana George critic of Times of India gave 3.5 stars out of and wrote that it was "a fresh take on romance".
-S.R.Praveen, a critic of The Hindu, gave a mixed review.
+S. R. Praveen, a critic of The Hindu, gave a mixed review.
 Sajin Shrijith of The New Indian Express stated that "Pranaya Vilasam is one of those.
 It struck an emotional chord.
 It attains closure.
 Mission accomplished." and gave 3.5 out of 5.
 Sanjith Sidhardhan of OTTplay wrote that "Apart from a few moments that would tug at heartstrings, Pranaya Vilasam is a meandering affair that doesn't quite hit home."

 However, a critic from Samayam gave 3.5 stars out of 5.
-The Indian Express critic gave a mixed review and gave 3 out 5 rating Anna MM Vetticad Critic of First Post stated that "Pranaya Vilasam wants to break new ground but is either too afraid or unable to go the whole hog.
+The Indian Express critic gave a mixed review and gave 3 out 5 rating Anna MM Vetticad Critic of Firstpost stated that "Pranaya Vilasam wants to break new ground but is either too afraid or unable to go the whole hog.
 Neither here nor there is nowhere, and consequently, it ends up being lukewarm." and have 2.25 rating out of 5.
 Manorama Online critic gave a mixed review.